Diontae Johnson Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - In his six matchups against the Browns, Johnson's 57 receiving yards average is 15.5 less than his over/under for Monday's game (72.5).

-- This week Johnson will face the NFL's eighth-ranked pass defense (230.2 yards allowed per game).
+- The Browns are conceding 230.2 passing yards per game this season, the NFL's eighth-ranked pass defense.

-- At 1.8 passing TDs conceded per game, the Browns defense is ranked 26th in the league.
+- With 27 passing TDs conceded this season, the Browns defense is ranked 26th in the league.

 Recent Performances

-- In last week's matchup with the Chiefs, Johnson grabbed six passes for 51 yards and scored one touchdown while being targeted nine times.
+- In last week's game against the Chiefs, Johnson was targeted nine times and racked up six catches for 51 yards and scored one touchdown.

 Johnson's Pittsburgh Teammates